bmoren/jQuery-Generative-Engines/README.md

   total: 100, // the amount of times to replicate, use 0 for infinite
   random: false, //TRUE: random placement in the whole page.
 FALSE: standard block level hierarchy.
   mode: 'step', // ONCE: Generates all elements at once.
 STEP: Generates one per "speed" interval (ms)
-  hide: true //Hides the parent and child elements when the method is called, useful if you do not want to show the original content and have it appear out of nowhere.
+  hide: true //Hides the original element when the method is called, useful if you do not want to show the original content and have it appear out of nowhere.
 });
 </script>
 ```